Johnny Mercer (politician): Expenses

 Mercer has been challenged over his expenses several times.
 His campaign to get elected as an MP in 2015 was subsequently the subject of a police investigation following allegations that it breached rules on campaign spending.
 Mercer admitted to police that his account of expenses had been incorrect, but stated that the errors were minor and his spending had not breached legal limits.
 The Crown Prosecution Service decided not to charge him, and the case was dropped.

 In November 2015, he was criticised by the TaxPayers' Alliance after it was revealed he had purchased five Apple iMac computers on his Commons expenses, rather than 'cheaper equivalents'.
 Mercer responded that the purchases were appropriate and 'were cheaper than the desktop computers offered to MPs by the House of Commons' official supplier'.
-He was criticised in May 2016 for claiming £2,500 on expenses for "professional services" on social media management, and in December 2017 the Independent Parliamentary Standards Authority opened an investigation to determine whether Mercer had been paid business expenses he should not have been.
+He was criticised by two anonymised complaints to IPSA in May 2016 for claiming £2,500 on expenses for "professional services" on social media management, and in December 2017 the Independent Parliamentary Standards Authority opened an investigation to determine whether Mercer had been paid business expenses he should not have been.
+He repaid £931.20 in telephony costs and the Compliance Officer made four recommendations to IPSA to improve its guidance to MPs and its processes for checking claims were correct.

-As of 2015, Mercer employed his wife on a part-time basis.
+Since 2015 Mercer has employed his wife on a part-time basis.

 Junior ministerial role

-Mercer was an early backer of Boris Johnson in the 2019 Conservative Party leadership election.
+Mercer was an early backer of Boris Johnson during the 2019 Conservative Party leadership election.
 He said that he believed "Boris is the man of the moment" and was capable of securing a better Brexit deal for the United Kingdom.
 On 28 July 2019, Mercer was appointed as Minister for Defence People and Veterans in Johnson's government.
 In the role, Mercer's responsibility includes armed forces personnel and veterans' welfare.
 Mercer was also tasked by the Prime Minister to focus on ending the legal pursuit of former service personnel, especially those who had served during the Troubles in Northern Ireland.

 On 27 September 2019, Mercer was accused of having broken the ministerial code for not resigning from his role at a training firm whilst in government.
 He held a second job as a director of Crucial Academy Ltd, which retrains former military personnel.
 Shadow Cabinet ministers Tom Watson and Nia Griffith wrote a letter to the Cabinet Secretary Mark Sedwill asking him to investigate whether Mercer had broken the code through his directorship at the company.

-Mercer held his seat in the 2019 general election, increasing his majority to nearly 13,000 votes.
+At the 2019 general election, Mercer was again re-elected with an increased vote share of 60.7% and an increased majority of 12,897.